 The bridge is distinctive because of its unique hole design.
 The concept of the holes was part of a clever design by William Edwards and his son to reduce the weight of the span, whilst retaining the bridge’s strength.

 Cenarth Bridge also provides an excellent viewpoint for pedestrians looking at the falls.
+As you walk over the bridge to the other side of the village you’ll get excellent views over the waterfall.

 Salmon at Cenarth Falls

-For nature enthusiasts, the best time to visit Cenarth Falls is in Autumn.
+For nature enthusiasts, the best time to visit Cenarth Falls is in autumn.
 This is when the salmon and sea trout leap their way up the River Teifi to spawn.
 It’s a spectacular natural phenomenon, that attracts visitors to Cenarth from all over the world.

 Other things to do at Cenarth Falls